 - Integrating renewable resources (solar and wind) with vehicle charging

-- Developing and testing grid interoperability standards
+- Developing and evaluating grid interoperability standards

 - Exploring grid services technology opportunities.